on-strum/on-strum.github.io/docs/ruby-on-strum-logs/usage.md

 require 'on_strum/logs'

 OnStrum::Logs.configure do |config|
   # Optional parameter.
-Ability to define static fields in the logger document root.
+Ability to define static fields in the logger
-  # It is equal to empty hash by default.
+  # document root.
+It is equal to empty hash by default.
   config.root_fields = {
     service_name: 'My Great Application',
     service_version: '1.42.0'
   }

   # Optional parameter.
 The colorized structured log in STDOUT.
-It could be useful
-  # for debug mode.
+  # It could be useful for debug mode.
+It is equal to nil by default.
   config.detailed_formatter = true

   # Optional parameter.
 You can use your custom formatter insted of built-in.